Know your Lung Cancer risk

-Lung cancer remains the leading cause of cancer-related deaths worldwide—and it’s often detected too late.
+Lung cancer remains the leading cause of cancer-related deaths worldwide (around 2 million deaths each year), and it’s often detected too late.
 At TrueYouOmics, we’re changing that.

-By combining deep proteomics with lifestyle data, we’ve built a model that predicts lung cancer risk with surprising accuracy—giving individuals and healthcare providers the insights they need to act early.
+By combining deep multi-omics with lifestyle data, we’ve built a model that predicts lung cancer risk with surprising accuracy, giving individuals and healthcare providers the insights they need to act early.

 Using a dataset comprising over 50,000 individuals from the UK Biobank, we developed a machine-learning model that categorizes them into low and high-risk groups for lung cancer.